The road from coding to starting a business

 A few things to watch out for when building physical products:

-Selling on Amazon using their fulfilment centres can end up being extremely expensive.
+Selling on Amazon using their fulfilment centres can end up being expensive.
 You learn fast when it’s your own money on the line.
-Between service fees, ads, and paying for product placement in the top results, Amazon can end up taking around 40% of your revenue.
+Between service fees, ads, and paying for product placement in the top results, Amazon can end up taking around 30-40% of your revenue.
 I recommend using other channels to reduce your dependency on Amazon and improve margins, for example: Etsy, Shopify, TikTok and Instagram.
 In other words, don’t put all your eggs in one basket unless you own the basket.

 Partnering with event organisers also worked really well for me.
 It ended up bringing in almost half of my revenue.